 The benefits of this one might be a little clearer-once you define a stream operator for a class, you can put objects of that class into the stream just as if they were built-in types.
 Once you've got it implemented, uncomment the second part of the demo file.
-Now that we can conveniently print out Card values, you can see the effects of a few other library functions that got unlocked when you implemented ==.
+Now that we can conveniently print out Card values, you can see the effects of a few other library functions that got unlocked when you implemented == .

-1Again, I won't recap the book here; read Section 6.5 if you haven't already.
+&lt;sup>2Again, I won't recap the book here; refer to Section C6.2 for more details.